 The singer sued to have the image taken down on the grounds that it invaded her privacy.
 Prior to the lawsuit, only a handful of people had viewed the image.
 After the spat became public, 420,000 people clicked onto the photo in a month, causing the very thing that Ms. Streisand was trying to prevent.
 She lost the lawsuit, and gave her name to what is now known as “The Streisand Effect.
 It crops up regularly.

 Read More From Owlcation

-- In 2017, the government of South Africa said it was going to ban a book that chronicled the corruption of President Jacob Zuma.
-The President’s Keepers then shot off the shelves of bookstores, requiring many reprints.
+- In 2017, the government of South Africa said it was going to ban a book that chronicled the corruption of then-President Jacob Zuma.
+The President’s Keepers of course shot off the shelves of bookstores, requiring many reprints.

 - California Republican Congressman Devin Nunes filed a defamation lawsuit against Twitter in March 2019.
 He claimed $250 million in damages from a user who operated a parody of Nunes’s Twitter account.
 The spoof account jumped from 1,200 followers to 600,000.

 - Scottish primary school student Martha Payne began a blog about the meals served at her school; her comments were not complementary.
 On June 14, 2012, Martha was told she could no longer post images of school meals on her blog.
 The result was millions of hits and the young student became a media sensation.
 The ban was lifted, but the local council came out of the attempted censorship looking like idiots.